 One-way speaking valves enable individuals with a tracheostomy tube to use voice and speech to communicate.
 A variety of one-way speaking valves are available, and each speaking valve may look and work somewhat differently from the others.
 In general, one-way speaking valves open on inhalation and close on expiration to redirect expired air through the upper airway and vocal folds.
 Some one-way speaking valves can be placed in line with a mechanical ventilator.
 Early speech intervention and voice restoration for a patient with mechanical ventilation may lead to increased participation in their care and improved quality of life (Freeman-Sanderson et al., 2016).
 Candidacy for speaking valve use must be carefully established.

 Candidacy requirements for safe and effective one-way speaking valve placement and use include the following (Hess & Altobelli, 2014):

 Candidacy considerations may also include the following (Hess & Altobelli, 2014):

-Benefits of speaking valve use may include the following:
+Benefits of one-way speaking valve use may include the following:

-Contraindications for speaking valve use include the following:
+Contraindications for one-way speaking valve use include the following:

-As with all populations (and especially relevant to pediatric populations), providing holistic, interprofessional, and patient/family-centered care is crucial in achieving the best outcomes.
+As with all patients, holistic, interprofessional, and patient/family-centered care is important to achieving the best treatment outcome.

 Cameron, J. L., Reynolds, J., & Zuidema, G. D. (1973).
 Aspiration in patients with tracheostomies.
 Surgery, Gynecology & Obstetrics, 136, 68–70.